canonical/open-documentation-academy/landscape/how-to/install-landscape-server-on-microsoft-azure.md

 Before beginning the deployment process with cloud-init, you must choose which of the two cloud-init configuration automation templates you want to use.
 In the [Landscape Scripts](https://github.com/canonical/landscape-scripts) Github repository, there are two Landscape Quickstart cloud-init configuration templates: [`cloud-init-quickstart.yaml`](https://github.com/canonical/landscape-scripts/blob/main/provisioning/cloud-init-quickstart.yaml) and [`cloud-init-quickstart-fips.yaml`](https://github.com/canonical/landscape-scripts/blob/main/provisioning/cloud-init-quickstart-fips.yaml).

 The `cloud-init-quickstart.yaml` template is designed for anyone, and the `cloud-init-quickstart-fips.yaml` is designed for FIPS compliant deployments of Landscape Server.
-For more information, see [how to install FIPS hardened Landscape Server](https://ubuntu.com/landscape/docs/install-fips-hardened-landscape-server).
+For more information, see [how to install FIPS-compliant Landscape Server](https://ubuntu.com/landscape/docs/install-fips-hardened-landscape-server).

 Once you’ve chosen your configuration template, complete the following steps.